runemadsen/ok-go/README.md

 -----------------------

 1. Have a working go environment
+2. Download this repo to your `GOPATH/src` folder
-2. Install all packages, including `github.com/codegangsta/gin` for live reload on localhost.
+2. Install all packages, and `github.com/codegangsta/gin`
 3. Run `gulp server` and start developing stuff

 TODO